rhyslwells/Data-Archive/content/standardised/LBFGS.md

 ---
 aliases: []
 category:
-date modified: 27-07-2025
+date modified: 1-08-2025
 tags: []
 ---
 LBFGS stands for Limited-memory Broyden-Fletcher-Goldfarb-Shanno, which is an [[Optimisation function]]optimization algorithm used to find the minimum of a function.
-In the context of [[logistic regression]], LBFGS is a method for optimizing the cost function to find the optimal [[model parameters]] (such as the intercept and coefficients).
+In the context of [[logistic regression]], LBFGS is a method for optimizing the cost function to find the optimal [[Model Parameters]] (such as the intercept and coefficients).

 Here's a breakdown of the key features of LBFGS: